POptUS/IBCDFO/docs/manifold_sampling.rst

 Programmatic Interface
 ----------------------
-All |pounders| implementations return a termination criteria flag.
+All Manifold Sampling implementations return a termination criteria flag.
 The interpretation of the value of the flag is identical across implementations and possible values are

     * norm of final model gradient if optimization was successful
     * -1 - Terminated in error